cs1730/csx730-more-paging/README.md

       If the number of bits reserved for each table is equal, then how big would `table0` need to be, in the following
-      units: B and KB?
+      units: bytes (B) and kibibytes (KiB)?
       Show your work.
 Please provide the exact integer values.

 **CHECKPOINT**